adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Akash/Readme.md

 ### My contribution towards the final script

 Assembled the rendered to open and take images of the objects.
-This was an improvement on the savimage function that was being used before as it allows us to use different renderer and improve quality of the images while removing noise from it feom the same time.
+This was an improvement on the savimage function that was being used before as it allows us to use different renderer and improve quality of the images while removing noise from it from the same time.

 ```
   mel.eval('renderWindowRender redoPreviousRender renderView')